QupZilla/qupzilla/README.md

     $ make install

-On Mac OS X: To deploy QupZilla in bundle, run this command:
+On Mac OS X: To deploy QupZilla in dmg image, run this command:

-    $ ./scripts/macdeploy.sh full-path-to-macdeployqt
+    $ ./mac/macdeploy.sh full-path-to-macdeployqt

 You need to specify path to `macdeployqt` only if it is not in PATH.